Nitinkumarsahu/Kaoi-Guides/Sticker-feature-Guide.md

 &sticker --c --50<br>
 &sticker --s --40<br>

-note that here --c crops the sticker into square and --s stretches it.<br>
+### Note that here --c crops the sticker into square
+and --s stretches it.<br>

 Also,